Alpha Phi Omega: National Service Week

 In the United States, Alpha Phi Omega organizes National Service Week (NSW), a project collaboration encompassing all chapters across the nation.
 The original concept of a "national service project" dates back to the 1948 national convention, in which delegates approved the rebuilding of the Scout Hut at Hallows Church in London after World War II.
 There were several other national service efforts outside of NSW, including a recent international book drive in 2001, in which chapters collected approximately 100,000 books for schools in the Philippines.

-NSW began in 1987 as National Service Day, and later expanded to National Service Week in 1997 to allow for greater flexibility and increased participation while retaining the sense of unity of the original concept.
+NSW began in 1987 as National Service Day and later expanded to National Service Week in 1997 to allow for greater flexibility and increased participation while retaining the sense of unity of the original concept.
 NSW is always held during the first full week of November.

 A theme for NSW is selected by the delegates of each national convention.
-The first service week, in 1987 was themed around "Diabetes & Other Chronic Illnesses".
-The 2014 National Convention determined that the National Service Week program of emphasis for 2015–2016 shall be "Literacy and Learning for all", with specific focus on "Improving Literacy for Adults" in 2015 and "Improving Literacy in Youth" in 2016.
+The first service week, in 1987, was themed around "Diabetes & Other Chronic Illnesses".
+The 2014 national convention determined that the National Service Week program of emphasis for 2015–2016 shall be "Literacy and Learning for all", with a specific focus on "Improving Literacy for Adults" in 2015 and "Improving Literacy in Youth" in 2016.

 Spring Youth Service Day

-Spring Youth Service Day is Alpha Phi Omega's effort in participating in the Global Youth Service Day project with its partner organization, Youth Service America.
-During one weekend in April, millions of youth participate in this project, which bills itself as the largest service event in the world.
+Spring Youth Service Day is Alpha Phi Omega's effort to participate in the Global Youth Service Day project with its partner organization, Youth Service America.
+During one weekend in April, millions of youth participated in this project, which bills itself as the largest service event in the world.
 Projects include tutoring young children, disaster relief, voter registration, nutritional awareness, distributing HIV/AIDS prevention materials, and more.
-Global Youth Service Day supports youth on a lifelong path of service and civic engagement, and educates the public, the media, and elected officials about the role of youth as community leaders.
+Global Youth Service Day supports youth on a lifelong path of service and civic engagement and educates the public, the media, and elected officials about the role of youth as community leaders.